UCLA-DataSquad/laptop/README.md

 DSC - DataSquad Laptop Setup (for MacBook)
 ======

-Laptop is a script to set up a macOS laptop for data science tools.
+Laptop is a script to set up a macOS laptop for data science tools for DSC.

 * It can be run multiple times on the same machine safely.
 * It installs, upgrades, or skips packages